 Why do I not recommend fat transfers for everyone interested in volume replacement?

 I hate for my patients to be disappointed and unlike dermal fillers, the duration of fat transfer results can be unpredictable.
 Some people maintain the volume that the fat restored for over ten years and some people lose all of their improvement in less than three months.
 It's impossible to predict who will get the best results with fat grafting, so patients not willing to do a touch-up fat transfer procedure if needed, should probably choose a different treatment option.

 In my opinion, fat grafting is not a recommended treatment option for filling in wrinkles or depressions under the eyes where the skin is thin, and it often doesn't persist for more than a few months when used for lip enhancement.

 What's involved in a fat transfer?

 On the day of the treatment, after local anesthetic is applied to the donor site (usually the abdomen), Dr. Elliott gently applies anesthetic and then painlessly removes some fat with a microcannula, washes and concentrates it, and then meticulously injects the fat through tiny cannulas into the areas desired.

 What are potential problems or complications with fat transfer?

 Like any procedure utilizing injections, complications can include bleeding and bruising at the harvesting or injecting sites, depressions at the site where fat is harvested, and post-treatment infections are a rare but potentially serious complication.
 As with dermal fillers, over-correction and under-correction can occur.
 Since fat may last permanently where it's grafted, over-correction can only be corrected by removing it surgically.

 Because patients are all different in so many ways, fat transfer does not have the same results in everyone & may not an individual's best choice.

-Call our office at 727-571-1923 today for a free consultation to learn more about if fat grafting can help you achieve the look you want.
+Call our office at 727-571-1923 today for a free consultation to learn if fat grafting or another treatment can best help you achieve the look you want.